-FAO and IFIF published and launched the Feed Manual of Good Practices for the Feed Industry to increase safety and feed quality at the production level.
+FAO and IFIF published the Feed Manual of Good Practices for the Feed Industry to increase safety and feed quality at the production level.

 In order to support the spreading of good manufacturing practice and higher feed safety standards around the globe IFIF published this manual together with the FAO.
 The publication of the Feed Manual is meant to increase safety and feed quality at the production level both for industrial production and on farm mixing with a particular focus on the developing world.

-The Feed Manual has been distributed to regulators and Industry globally and is currently available for download in Arabic, Chinese, English, French and Spanish language - see downloads on left of this page.
+The Feed Manual has been distributed to regulators and Industry globally and is currently available for download in Arabic, Chinese, English, French and Spanish language – see downloads below.
 We believe it is a very relevant document to help support better standards, particular in developing economies.